 1. Roberto Carlos, Copam Building Rooftop, São Paulo, 1967

-Singer and songwriter Roberto Carlos sung atop a roof more than a year before The Beatles did.
+Singer and songwriter Roberto Carlos sang atop a roof more than a year before The Beatles did.
 A leader in Brazil’s 1960s rock-n-roll scene, he’s also known by the title King of Latin Music.
-Check out his rooftop living room set filmed with an artsy flair, and plenty of sullen women staring down the camera.
+Check out his rooftop living room set filmed with an artsy flair and plenty of sullen women staring down the camera.

 2. Jefferson Airplane, Schuyler Hotel, 1968